 Stay on Top of Your Immigration Case

 You might be surprised to know that I sometimes hear from conditional permanent residents who had no idea they need to file a petition to remove conditions on their residence.
 They may have used another lawyer to represent them in the initial filing and it wasn’t properly explained to them — or they never hired a lawyer in the first place.
-They call me wondering why their green card is only valid for two years and how they can renew it.
-I then have to break the news that they can’t simply renew their green card but instead must go through another vetting process for their marriage: The removal of conditions on permanent residence process.
+Conditional residents cannot simply renew their green card but instead must go through another vetting process for their marriage: The removal of conditions on permanent residence process.

-There are also far too many conditional permanent residents who know that they must file a petition to remove conditions on their green card before it expires but simply forget to do it, or put it off till the last minute.
+There are also too many conditional permanent residents who know that they must file a petition to remove conditions on their green card before it expires but simply forget to do it, or put it off till the last minute.
 I make a point of it in my law practice to remind my clients before and after they obtain their conditional green card that they will need to file another petition with the government within the last 90 days before the green card expires.
 Nevertheless, at the end of the day, whether you are my client or someone else’s, this is your life, this is serious stuff, and you must stay on top of your immigration case.
-Even if you are represented by an immigration attorney you trust and someone you expect will reach out to you before your green card expires, make a note in your calendar about 150 to 120 days before your green card expires to contact your immigration attorney regarding your removal of conditions petition.
+Even if you were represented by an immigration attorney during adjustment or your immigrant visa case, make a note in your calendar about 120 days before your green card expires to contact your immigration attorney regarding your removal of conditions petition.